 How can you receive intensive therapy?

-Try any of our therapeutic videos for only $9.95!
+Try any of our therapeutic DVDs risk free for 30 days!

-If you'd like to improve your speech skills withoutpaying a
+If you'd like to improve your speech skills without

 high-price for speech therapy, then this might be the most important sale you've ever come across.